k4mrul/bdix-open_port-checker/README.md

 ### Development

 Want to contribute?
 Great!
-You need following things:
+You need the following things:

 - Python